Key Industries

 Water Centric City Initiative

-The Water Centric City initiative spearheaded by the city of Milwaukee connects communities around the world and showcases cities that are global leaders in managing water resources in a sustainable and resilient way.
-The initiative provides a network for cities to share best practices and guidance, and a framework of outcomes and metrics for the following areas: integrated water resource management, water supply and treatment, innovation and technology, water-related industry, water education, culture and recreation and water stewardship.
+The Water Centric City Initiative, spearheaded by the city of Milwaukee, connects communities around the world and showcases cities that are global leaders in managing water resources in a sustainable and resilient way.
+It provides a network for cities to share best practices, guidance, and a framework of outcomes and metrics in the following areas: integrated water resource management, water supply and treatment, innovation and technology, water-related industry, water education, culture and recreation, and water stewardship.

 We're here.